Fall of Mosul: Response

 The U.S. State Department said that it was "deeply concerned" and that it felt that the situation was "extremely serious".
 The State Department spokeswoman Jen Psaki said, "This growing threat exemplifies the need for Iraqis from all communities to work together to confront this common enemy and isolate these militant groups from the broader population".

 Usama al-Nujayfi, a speaker of the Iraqi Parliament, who hailed from Mosul said that "what happened is a disaster by any standard".
 He also criticized the "negligence" of the army as they withdrew from the city.
 Prime Minister Nuri Kamal al-Maliki, also asked for "help" from "friendly governments".

 A Mosul-based businessman commented that the "city fell like a plane without an engine" as "they were firing their weapons into the air, but no one was shooting at them".
 One officer told Reuters that "they [ISIL militants] appear, strike and disappear in seconds."

+Reconstruction campaign

+UNESCO is leading an initiative called "revive the spirit of Mosul", with a budget of US$105.5 million to help rebuild the country.
+This project was financed by 15 UNESCO partners.
+The United Arab Emirates is supporting the rehabilitation of the Al Nouri Mosque and the Al-Hadba minaret, Al Saa'a Church and Al Tahera Church (US$38.5 million) and the European Union is supporting the reconstruction of houses and schools in the Old City of Mosul and Basra (US$38.5 million).

+According to Audrey Azoulay, Director-General of UNESCO, "Reconstruction will succeed and Iraq will regain its influence only if the human dimension is given priority; education and culture are the key elements.
+They are forces of unity and reconciliation."

+The initiative not only involves rebuilding infrastructure, but also aims to revive disappearing traditional arts and crafts.